apollographql/apollo/docs/source/tutorial/production.md

 You need a bird's-eye view of your graph's API.
 Understanding how your schema fields, and queries operates within your graph service opens you to a whole new world of effective optimization and scaling!

 In order to get access to your graph's performance metrics, hook up Apollo Server with Engine.

-First, get an API key from [Engine](https://engine.apollographql.com).
-Now, connect to Engine by passing the API key to the Apollo Server constructor:
+Connect to Engine by passing the API key to the Apollo Server constructor:

 _src/index.js_